yugdabhi03/route-optimizer-system/README.md

 ## Why This Project Matters

 This project demonstrates end-to-end product engineering: turning route optimization logic into a usable map experience, validating API contracts, and iterating quickly from user feedback.
-It showcases the ability to ship across frontend, backend, and quality tooling in a way that aligns with internship-level production expectations.
+It showcases the ability to ship across frontend, backend, and quality tooling in a way that aligns with production-level expectations.